rngcntr/janusbench/README.md

 Gremlin has two built-in methods of benchmarking query processing performance.
 An easy way is to use `clockWithResult(n) {...}` where `n` is the number of replications to run.
-The following command returns the average runtime in milliseconds of 100 replications of the contained query (which searches for all single stop flights from Düsseldorf to Ålesund).
+After following the instructions to load the [air-routes graph](https://github.com/krlawrence/graph/tree/master/sample-data), the following command returns the average runtime in milliseconds of 100 replications of the contained query (which searches for all single stop flights from Düsseldorf to Ålesund).

+Info: The air-routes graph is not included in this project.
+In order to use it, make sure the `janusgraph` container has access to the required `.graphml` file.

 ```groovy
 gremlin> clockWithResult(100) {g.V().has('code','DUS').out().out().has('code','AES').path().by('city').toList()}